Kinetic theory of non-thermal fixed points in a Bose gas

 \Fig{IofkappaPertFree} (right panel) shows the dependence of the wave-turbulent zeroes of the scattering integral on the momentum where the integral is evaluated, relative to the infrared cutoff.
 Red dots correspond to the particle cascade for which $\kappa$ approaches $\kappa_{Q}=7/3$ in the scaling limit $p\gg p_{\Lambda}$, marked by the lower dashed line and confirming the analytically predicted value.
 In the same way, the green dots, marking the zeroes of the energy cascade, confirm the value $\kappa_{P}=3$.
 Note that the result only depends on the ratio $p/p_{\Lambda}$.

 We note that the deviation of the momentum scaling exponent $\zeta \simeq 3.5$ from the predicted value $\zeta = 3$, observed in the experiment by Navon et al.~\cite{Navon2016a.Nature.539.72}, may be due to the finite size of the experimental apparatus. \Fig{IofkappaPertFree} (right) shows that the direct-cascade exponent evaluates to $\zeta = \kappa \simeq 3.5$ if the observed momentum scale is on the order of ten times the infrared cutoff scale, $p \simeq 10\,p_\Lambda$.
 Considering Fig.~3a of Ref.~\cite{Navon2016a.Nature.539.72}, one estimates $p_\Lambda \xi \simeq 0.5 $ and observes power-law fall-off with $\kappa = 3.5$ ($\gamma$ in their notation) in a momentum region $p\xi \lesssim 5$, consistent with our finite-size estimate.
-Note that according to our general arguments, a direct cascade should not appear in an isolated quenched system.
-This is in accordance with the experimental observation that the distribution, after an end of the driving, comes to a halt at $p\xi \simeq 5$ after having built up, rather than continuing to spread towards higher momenta.